Pompeo to leave for North Korea for nuclear talks on Thursday: White House

 WASHINGTON (Reuters) - U.S. Secretary of State Mike Pompeo will leave for North Korea on Thursday for talks on denuclearization of the Korean Peninsula with North Korean leader Kim Jong Un, the White House said on Monday.

-It will be Pompeo’s first visit to North Korea since an unprecedented June 12 summit between President Donald Trump and Kim where the North Korean leader agreed to “work toward denuclearization of the Korean Peninsula.”
+It will be Pompeo’s first visit to North Korea since an unprecedented June 12 summit between President Donald Trump and Kim in which the North Korean leader agreed to “work toward denuclearization of the Korean Peninsula.”

-The joint summit statement, however, gave no details on how or when Pyongyang might give up nuclear and missile programs that now threaten the United States.
-U.S. officials have since been working to try to flesh out the details.
+The joint summit statement, however, gave no details on how or when Pyongyang might give up nuclear and missile programs that threaten the United States.
+U.S. officials have since been working to flesh out the details.

 “To continue the ongoing and important work of denuclearization on the Korean Peninsula, Secretary Pompeo will be leaving for North Korea on July 5th to meet with the North Korean leader and his team,” White House spokeswoman Sarah Sanders told a news briefing.